uc-cdis/data-portal/docs/HIV_cohort_selection.md

 **Known limitations:**

-When visits are missing between 2 follow ups, we take them as adjacent even though they are not, so that visits 10 and 14 will be treated as 6 months apart, even though the time may be much greater.
+When visits are missing between 2 follow ups, we treat them as adjacent even if they are not.
+For example, two consecutive visits, 10 and 14, will be treated as 6 months apart, even though the time may be much greater.